-Despite its many advantages, one of the unfortunate aspects of indoor plumbing is that drain clogs and blockages are going to happen from time to time.
+Despite its many advantages, one of the unfortunate aspects of indoor plumbing is that drain clogs and blockages are going to happen from time to time so you have to be prepared to use a home remedy for clogged drains.
 When things like food particles, hair, cooking grease and other items build up in your drains; the result is a drain clog that needs attention.

 Not only are slow moving drains an inconvenience, but also they can increase the likelihood of bacteria being present in your home, and severe blockages can cause pipes to burst.
 If you have ever experienced a burst pipe, you know just how messy and expensive they can be.